-Copyright infringement is when your artwork or a substantial part of it was used or taken without your permission.
-Each country has its own set of ethics when it comes to copyright infringement.
+Copyright infringement is when your artwork or a substantial part was used or taken without your permission.
+Each country has its own set of ethics regarding copyright infringement.
 The infringer does not need to use a percentage of your work to be considered a copyright violation in Australia.
-You can file a copyright claim as long as they use a substantial part deemed an essential or essential element of your work.
+You can file a copyright claim if they use a substantial part deemed an essential or essential element of your work.

 One graphic design copyright infringement example is the case of Seattle Design Firm Modern Dog Design vs. Target.
 The firm claims that one of their illustrations was produced by the target in one of their t-shirts.
 They filed a lawsuit in 2011.

-Another famous logo copyright infringement example is when Gucci sued Guess to produce similar logos on five of Gucci’s trademarks.
+Another famous logo copyright infringement example is when Gucci sued Guess for producing similar logos on five of Gucci’s trademarks.

 7. Creative Commons Licenses

-Creative Commons license is a system of copyright for graphic designers.
-They create and share their work with others in the condition that their work will be attributed appropriately.
+A creative commons license is a system of copyright for graphic designers.
+They create and share their work with others so that their work will be attributed appropriately.
 However, once you give that consent, anyone can use your work for any purpose, regardless if it’s consistent or not consistent with your belief.

 There are six different creative standard licenses you can obtain when sharing your work.
 Some may allow others to use your art to distribute and modify it for commercial purposes.
 These are: